Project Update February 2026:

 A new creative chapter is beginning in Point Roberts!

-Resilient Point Roberts is launching a Makers Guild with a makerspace and shared studio/cooperative retail space, where community can come together and local creatives can thrive.
+Resilient Point Roberts is supporting a new project to grow our cultural economy: A Makers Guild where community can come together and local creatives can thrive.

 A makers guild is a community of creators — from professional artisans to hobbyists — who share resources, knowledge, and support for mutual benefit.
 The Point Roberts Makers Guild seeks to promote handcraft, art, and other locally designed and/or produced goods, as well as uplift the makers who live and work here.
-While this is not a new idea in the community, it has been revived due to the opportunity to operate out of 5-Mile-Square studio (previously the National Real Estate building) on Gulf Rd.
+While this is not a new idea in the community, it has been revived due to the opportunity to operate at 5 Mile Sq Studio on Gulf Rd.

 Together we will explore the possibilities of what this space can become and connect with others who are passionate about building our cultural economy.